-Blueprints for Change how-to guides are put together by campaign innovators in order to help progressive organizers and groups up their game more quickly.
+This is a Blueprints for Change how-to guide which are put together by campaign innovators in order to help progressive organizers and groups up their game more quickly.
 The “blueprints” capture, communicate and inform innovative campaigning strategies and tactics.
-You can download BfC’s guides as pdfs from the Commons (see the box at the bottom of the page) or view the evolving Google docs.

 This guide was put together by Organizing for Action (OFA) (now called All on the Line), a community organizing project of the Democratic National Committee.

 Canvassing refers to going door-to-door in a neighborhood and having conversations about important issues with community members.
 It is an essential component of organizing.

 We use canvassing to talk to voters about issues that matter to them, spread our message and recruit new volunteers.
 The results of every conversation are recorded so we can make sure we are organizing in the most efficient way possible and focusing on what’s most important to voters.

 Organizing for America’s success in 2010 depends upon our ability to share our message through as many discussions with voters as possible.

 Thanks for your interest in putting together a canvass.
 This guide will walk you through each step of the process and provide you with all the resources you’ll need to be successful.
 Good luck!

 Canvassing in local neighborhoods (both at the doors and in high traffic areas) is the most effective way to talk with community members about the issues that matter to them.
 Our success on the Obama campaign and in advocating for health insurance reform depended upon our ability to share our message through face-to-face discussions with voters.
 We need to let our neighbors know about our efforts and invite them to join us!

 Usually the goal of any canvass is to talk to as many people as possible.
 Therefore, we want to target areas that are dense with people and allow us to easily talk to them all.